roeeSch/data_exercise/README.md

 ## Background

-Spot, the Boston Dynamics (BD) robot dog, equipped with a laser scanner mounted on top, records a walk inside and back out an indoor environment.
+Spot, the Boston Dynamics (BD) robot dog, equipped with a laser scanner mounted on top, records a walk inside and back out of an indoor environment.

 <img src="spot.png"  width="50%" height="30%">